How to Keep A Conversation Going? | Complete Guide

 #2 Active listening

-Respond, don’t just react: Don’t just send a thumbs-up emoji after their message.
-Summarize what they said and add your thoughts.
-“You mentioned missing your friends, that must be tough.
+Don’t just react: Avoid lazy responses like 👍 after their message.
+Summarize what they said and add thoughts: “You mentioned missing your friends, that must be tough.
 Are there any virtual hangouts planned?”
-This shows you were paying attention and opens the door for further conversation.

-Ask clarifying questions: If something is unclear, ask open-ended questions that show interest.
-“You mentioned a new project at work, sounds exciting!
+Ask clarifying questions: “You mentioned a new project at work, sounds exciting!
 What kind of project is it?”
-Demonstrates you’re engaged and want to understand more.

-Look for overlaps in profiles or messages: Notice details in their profile picture, bio, or messages.
-“Hey, that’s a cool picture from [location]!
+Look for profile clues: Notice details in their profile picture, bio, or messages.
+“Hey, that’s a cool picture from [Location]!
 I’ve always wanted to visit there.”
-This creates a quick connection based on shared interests.

 how to keep conversation going

-Don’t just agree, expand: Instead of a simple “Cool!” when they mention a new hobby, say “That’s interesting!
+Expand, don’t just agree: Instead of “Cool!” when they mention a new hobby, say: “That’s interesting!
 I’ve always been curious about [hobby].
-What got you into it?”.
-This shows genuine interest and keeps the conversation flowing.
+What got you into it?”

-Ask for details: If they mention disliking a recent movie, ask “What specifically didn’t work for you in the plot?”.
-This sparks a deeper discussion about movie preferences and genres.
+Ask for details: If they mention disliking a movie, ask “What specifically didn’t work for you in the plot?” to spark deeper discussion.

 #5 Sharing is caring